Verified Program Extraction in Number Theory: The Fundamental Theorem of Arithmetic and Relatives: Basic Definitions

 A similar definition of $\mu$ is also possible for positive binary numbers.
 However, this would not take into account the efficient representation of positive binary numbers.
 Moreover, the above definition can also be used for positive binary numbers by converting them to natural numbers, using the $\mu$-operator and then converting the result back to positive binary numbers.

 However, the representation of positive binary numbers is particularly well suited for creating an interval nesting.
-For this, we need a Boolean valued function $wf:\PP\to \BB$ on positive binary numbers that is true for small numbers, i.e.~$wf(1)$, and false for large numbers, i.e.~$ \neg wf(2^n)$ for some given $n:\NN$, and if its false, it stays false.
+For this, we need a Boolean valued function $wf:\PP\to \BB$ on positive binary numbers that is true for small numbers, i.e.~$wf(1)$, and false for large numbers, i.e.~$ \neg wf(2^n)$ for some given $n:\NN$, and once it is false, it remains false.
 We express this by $p<q \to wf(q)\to wf(p)$.
 Then, we can efficiently determine the largest positive binary number $p$ with $wf(p)$ using an interval nesting approach:

 \begin{definition}[\texorpdfstring{\href{https://github.com/FranziskusWiesnet/MinlogArith/blob/1c63c302aa52e8972b594a3ef8753fa11a0435eb/minlog/lib/pos.scm\#L7572}{\texttt{PosMonMax}}}{PosMonMax}] For a Boolean valued function $wf: \PP \to \BB$, we define the function $\nu_{aux}(wf,\cdot,\cdot):\NN \to \PP \to \PP$ by the rules